List of German supercentenarians: Biographies

-Friedrich Wedeking

-Karl Friedrich Wedeking (10 October 1862 – 5 May 1973) was born in Blomberg, Prussia, German Confederation, and died in Dortmund, West Germany, aged 110 years, 207 days.
-He was one of the founding members of the city's gliders club in 1931.
-Wedeking was the first supercentenarian recognized as the world's oldest living man by Guinness World Records.

 Maria Laqua

-Maria Laqua (12 February 1889 – 9 February 2002) was born in Rheydt-Odenkirchen, North Rhine-Westphalia, as one of 13 children.
+Maria Laqua (12 February 1889 – 9 February 2002) was born in Rheydt-Odenkirchen, Rhineland, today in North Rhine-Westphalia, as one of 13 children.
 She worked as a housemaid, got married, and gave birth to two sons in the 1920s, who both died in the Second World War.
 Her husband Charles died in 1958.
-She lived for 35 years in a retirement home in Bad Hönningen, Rhineland-Palatinate and died in her sleep.
-She was only survived by a great-niece who attended her regularly.
-Laqua was in need of care, bedridden and inaccessible during her last years, although she occasionally had a flash and spoke.
-She was the oldest person ever in Germany when she died aged 112 years, 362 days.
-Her record age was officially surpassed by Josefine Ollmann on 9 November 2021, who was validated by the GRG on 13 February 2023.
+She lived for 35 years in a retirement home in Bad Hönningen, Rhineland-Palatinate.
+She was survived by a great-niece who attended her regularly.
+Laqua was bedridden during her final years and spoke only occasionally.
+She was the oldest person ever in Germany when she died in her sleep aged 112 years, 362 days.
+Her record age was surpassed by Josefine Ollmann in November 2021.

 Hermann Dörnemann

 Hermann Dörnemann (27 May 1893 – 2 March 2005) was, at the time of his death, the oldest living person in Germany and the oldest living man in Europe for about one year.
-After the death of 113-year-old American, Fred H. Hale Sr., in November 2004, Dörnemann was believed to have become the world's oldest living man, but Emiliano Mercado del Toro from Puerto Rico was later confirmed to be almost two years older.
+After the death of 113-year-old American Fred Harold Hale in November 2004, Dörnemann was believed to have become the world's oldest living man, but Emiliano Mercado del Toro from Puerto Rico was later confirmed to be almost two years older.
 Dörnemann credited his longevity to "drinking a beer a day".
 He died of pneumonia in Düsseldorf, aged 111 years, 279 days.

 Elisabeth Schneider

 Elisabeth Schneider (19 August 1901 – 9 February 2013) was the oldest living person in Germany from November 2011 to her death in February 2013, aged 111 years and 174 days.
-She was born in Bad Oeynhausen, North Rhine-Westphalia, and had two sisters.
+She was born in Bad Oeynhausen, today in North Rhine-Westphalia, and had two sisters.
 She married in 1923 and gave birth to a daughter two years later.
 Schneider lived on her own until the age of 97.
-At her 111th birthday she was asked for the secret of her longevity and replied laughing that others just would have given up gasping for breath.
 She died in a retirement home in Varel, Lower Saxony.
 She was survived by her daughter, two grandchildren and four great-grandchildren.